 Once admitted as a member of ASAR (the company) AMSs have the right to:

 The new ASAR Constitution provides a Governance structure that facilitates various ways to contribute to the work of and be involved with ASAR.

 These include the formation of Committees by the ASAR Board as required and the option for the Board to appoint up to 3 independent Directors.
 Independent Directors may be Members of ASAR or other individuals with skills, experience or capabilities that the ASAR Board determines as important to further the objects of ASAR.

 The ASAR Board strongly encourages all AMSs to become members of ASAR now.

 To become a member, AMSs must submit an application.
 This can be done online by logging into the Member's Area on the home page and following 'Become a Voting Member' link on the Dashboard.
-Alternatively, you can print and complete the Application form (PDF) and post it to GPO Box 7109, Sydney NSW 2001 Australia
+Alternatively, you can print and complete the Application form.
+Please email to email@example.com or post to PO Box 146, Welland SA 5007, Australia